University of Texas at Dallas: Greek life

+The University of Texas at Dallas opened the Office of Fraternity and Sorority Life in 1992 with Kappa Sigma and Alpha Gamma Delta as the first fraternity and sorority on campus, respectively.
+Internal sources state that more than 1,000 students are involved in 26 Greek organizations as of fall 2019.

 Student media

 The Mercury has been the official student newspaper of the University of Texas at Dallas since 1980.
 It publishes 5,000 copies every other Monday during the fall and spring semesters, and every third Monday during the summer.
 It is distributed free around campus and at the UTD newsroom in the Student Union.
 The Mercury also publishes online at utdmercury.com.
 In April 2011, The Mercury won 12 awards at the 101st annual Texas Intercollegiate Press Association IPA convention.
+In September 2024, The Mercury's editorial board, management team, and staff went on strike to protest the removal of Gregorio Olivares Gutierrez as Editor-in-Chief of The Mercury and to demand his reinstatement by UTD's Student Media Operating Board.
+The team formed a new student paper, The Retrograde, which has been recognized by Student Government as the official student newspaper of UTD.

 In 2004, another student print named A Modest Proposal (AMP) was formed.
 In contrast to The Mercury, which is almost all news articles, AMP is a magazine and features mostly editorial content.
 AMP is published once a month, eight times a year.
 Any student, faculty, or staff of UTD can contribute to the paper.
 Copies of AMP are available for free at the first of each month around the campus, and can also be downloaded in PDF format from their website.
-Radio UTD, the university's student-run, Internet-only, radio station offers streaming music 24 hours a day, 7 days a week and broadcasts UTD sports games.
-Radio UTD has also been featured on XM Satellite Radio Channel 43 (XMU) on The Student Exchange Program.
-The radio station was nominated for three college radio awards at the 2010 College Music Journal annual Music Marathon and Festival.
-The nominations were for the following categories: Best Use of the Internet, Best Use of Limited Resources and Station of the Year.
+Radio UTD is the university's student-run, online-only, radio station.

 In 2009, UTD TV, an internet-based campus TV station, was founded and launched by students.
 It webcasts a range of student-interest programs from campus news and amusing serial stories to student affairs coverage.